wolflo/evm-opcodes/README.md

 ## A9: CREATE2
-Note that `CREATE2` incurs an additional dynamic cost over `CREATE` because of the need to hash the init code.
+`CREATE2` incurs an additional dynamic cost over `CREATE` because of the need to hash the init code.
-Also bear in mind that there is a cost incurred for storing code in addition to the costs presented here for `CREATE` and `CREATE2`.
+Also note that there is a cost incurred for storing code in addition to the costs presented here for `CREATE` and `CREATE2`.

 Terms:
 - `data_size`: size of the init code in bytes (`len` in the stack representation above)